YosaiProject/yosai/doc/sessionmanagement.rst

 When a Session is obtained from the SessionStore, it is immediately validated.
 Should the validation not raise any exceptions, it will be "touched".
-Touching a Session is the process of resetting the hourglass, so to speak, by updating the ``last_access_time`` attribute of the Session.
+Touching a Session is the process of flipping and resetting the hourglass, so to speak, by updating the ``last_access_time`` attribute of the Session.

 Session Invalidation